PaprikaSteiger/ooaclld/cldf/docs/laterals.md

 The survey does not distinguish between two very close places of articulation, namely alveolar and apico-dental, as they rarely stand in phonemic opposition.
 We also exclude phonemes that occur solely in recent loans.

 ## Why?
-The presence or absence of laterals and lateral obstruents is claimed to cluster in geographic regions. [](Source#cldf:maddieson2013wals8) notes a cluster of /l/-less languages in northern South America (and New Guinea), and the presence of lateral obstruents in northern and western North America (as well as in the Caucasus and around Lake Chad).
+The presence or absence of laterals and lateral obstruents is claimed to cluster in geographic regions.
+[Maddieson (2013)](Source#cldf:maddieson2013wals8) notes a cluster of /l/-less languages in northern South America (and New Guinea), and the presence of lateral obstruents in northern and western North America (as well as in the Caucasus and around Lake Chad).

-[Maddieson 2013](Source#cldf:maddieson2013wals8) focuses on obstruent vs sonorant laterals.
+[Maddieson (2013)](Source#cldf:maddieson2013wals8) focuses on obstruent vs sonorant laterals.
 However, the precise type of obstruent is claimed as distinctive in other work, namely /tɬ’/ in the Pacific Northwest, even when a language lacks /tɬ/ ([Sherzer 1976](Source#cldf:sherzer1976northamerica); [Thompson and Kinkade 1990](Source#cldf:thompsonkinkade1990pnw); [Beck 2000](Source#cldf:beck2000nwcoast)).
-The voiced lateral affricate /dɮ/ is not included in this survey, as [Maddieson 2013](Source#cldf:maddieson2013wals8) only finds one language (Tigak; Austronesian; Papua New Guinea) that has a voiced /dɮ/ without a corresponding voiceless /tɬ/.
+The voiced lateral affricate /dɮ/ is not included in this survey, as [Maddieson (2013)](Source#cldf:maddieson2013wals8) only finds one language (Tigak; Austronesian; Papua New Guinea) that has a voiced /dɮ/ without a corresponding voiceless /tɬ/.

 /ɬ/ as a feature is common in North America in Maddieson’s survey, and has also been claimed to be prominent in the North American Southeast ([Haas 1969](Source#cldf:haas1969prehistory); [Campbell 1997](Source#cldf:campbell1997america)), and in the Southern Andean core ([Michael et al 2014: 33](Source#cldf:michaeletal2014andean)).
 It’s unclear whether these represent truly distinct areas, or if a high frequency of the /ɬ/ phoneme is part of a broader American west coast pattern.